0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 CARL
 (to himself)
-I shouldn't complain, they're kids after all, and I'm getting paid well.
+Nah, I shouldn't complain, they're kids after all, and I'm getting paid well.

 CUT TO:

 EXT.
 CARL'S HOUSE - DAY (LATER)

-We see Carl seated in front of a large monitor.
+We see Carl standing in his recording studio.
-On screen is Miranda.
-Carl grins wide and then blinks his eyes methodically checking that Miranda’s movements mirror his correctly.
+Carl stretches and then does his vocal warm-up routine.

 CARL
 (to house computer)
 Start call.

-A little girl somewhere far away sees Miranda pop up on her screen.
+Somewhere far away, a little girl sees Miranda pop up on her screen.
-She smiles.
+She smiles & waves.

 END.